Formation at Holy Trinity

 At Holy Trinity, Christian Formation is one way that the Holy Spirit works to grow God’s people ever more into Christ’s own likeness.
 Through intentional formation, we encounater the riches of our inheritance and the witness of the saints across time and space.
 Opportunities for Christian Formation include classes, small groups, bible study, practices of prayer and service, and occasional speakers from the wider church.

 Formation looks different in this season during our hiatus from being in our buildings, but it continues.
 Some classes-- such as the Men’s Room, Life in Christ, and Holy Moly classes-- continue to meet online, or in an online and in-person hybrid.
-For more information about how to connect with particular online offerings, please contact The Rev. Jenna Strizak.
+For more information about how to connect with particular online offerings, please contact the Rev. Greg Tallant.

 Godly Play (Ages 2.5-PreK): Children learn the story of God’s people through parable, sacred story, silence, and liturgical action and become more fully aware of God’s presence in their lives.
 (Montessori based with music, art, and plenty of play.)